blackberry/hadoop-logdriver/doc/UsingLogs.md

 ### Reading the results

-All of these tools write their results to a number of files in the directory in HDFS.
+All of these tools write their results to a number of files in the directory in HDFS (unless you specify standard out).
 In order to see the data in your console, you can use the command

 ```
 hdfs dfs -cat OUTPUT_DIR/part-*